Hypergraph Neural Sheaf Diffusion: A Symmetric Simplicial Set Framework for Higher-Order Learning: Introduction

 In this work, we address these limitations by introducing a symmetric simplicial set explicitly constructed from hypergraphs.
-Our framework collects all possible tuples in each hyperedge with its originating hyperedge(Fig.~\ref{introinducedsymsset}).
+Our framework collects all possible tuples in each hyperedge with its originating hyperedge (Fig.~\ref{introinducedsymsset}).
 These tuples, which we term simplices, encode all possible oriented subrelations derived from the observed hyperedges while preserving their hyperedge-specific context.
-The induced structure inherently defines adjacency via facet maps and supports sheaf Laplacians of arbitrary degrees without requiring auxiliary node orderings.
-Crucially, our construction generalizes traditional graph-based sheaf theory: the normalized degree 0 sheaf Laplacian on the symmetric simplicial set reduces exactly to the traditional normalized sheaf Laplacian when restricted to the graph.
+The induced structure, called symmetric simplicial lifting, inherently defines adjacency via facet maps and supports sheaf Laplacians of arbitrary degrees without requiring auxiliary node orderings.
+Crucially, our construction generalizes traditional graph-based sheaf theory: the normalized degree 0 sheaf Laplacian on symmetric simplicial lifting reduces exactly to the traditional normalized sheaf Laplacian when restricted to the graph.
 This equivalence validates our framework as a principled extension of sheaf theory to hypergraphs.
-Leveraging this foundation, we develop Hypergraph Neural Sheaf Diffusion (HNSD), which implements NSD on hypergraphs via normalized degree 0 sheaf Laplacian over the induced symmetric simplicial set.
-Our key contributions can be summarized as follows: \begin{itemize} \item We introduce a symmetric simplicial set construction from a hypergraph, thus enabling the formulation of high-degree sheaf Laplacians on a hypergraph. \item We demonstrate two fundamental properties of the induced symmetric simplicial set: induced symmetric simplicial set preserves all structural information of the original hypergraph, and the normalized degree 0 sheaf Laplacian is equal to the traditional normalized sheaf Laplacian in the case of graphs. \item We introduce new architecture HNSD, the first extension of NSD to hypergraphs, implemented via the normalized degree 0 sheaf Laplacian on the induced symmetric simplicial set.
+Leveraging this foundation, we develop Hypergraph Neural Sheaf Diffusion (HNSD), which implements NSD on hypergraphs via normalized degree 0 sheaf Laplacian over symmetric simplicial lifting.
+Our key contributions can be summarized as follows: \begin{itemize} \item We introduce a symmetric simplicial set construction from a hypergraph, called symmetric simplicial lifting, enabling the formulation of high-degree sheaf Laplacians on a hypergraph. \item We demonstrate two fundamental properties of symmetric simplicial lifting: it preserves all structural information of the original hypergraph, and the normalized degree 0 sheaf Laplacian is equal to the traditional normalized sheaf Laplacian in the case of graphs. \item We introduce new architecture HNSD, the first extension of NSD to hypergraphs, implemented via the normalized degree 0 sheaf Laplacian on symmetric simplicial lifting.
 HNSD resolves fundamental orientation and adjacency ambiguities in higher-order learning while achieving competitive performance across established hypergraph benchmarks. \end{itemize}